aaronbloomfield/ics/hws/hw-forensics.md

 You can get a copy of the hard drive image by going to the URL listed on the Canvas landing page.
 There is a disk image for each student in the course.  **You can not use somebody else's disk image!**  You will download your image with the wget command posted on the Canvas landing page -- change `mst3k` in that command to your userid.

-**WARNING:** It will take a *long* time for Autopsy to analyze your disk image -- many hours.
+**WARNING:** It will Autopsy a while to analyze your disk image.
 You need to start that part ahead of time!

 <!--
 #### Using your own machine